Reboxetine is used to treat depression.

 What lifestyle changes should I make to cope with depression?

-Regular exercise and eating a healthy diet will help increase energy and hormones in the body such as happy hormones that minimize mood swings.
+Regular exercise and eating a healthy diet will help increase energy and hormones in the body such as serotonin, endorphins and other feel-good chemicals that minimise mood swings.
 Get enough sleep, as lack of sleep may cause irritability, moodiness, sadness, and tiredness.

 Inform your doctor if any of these side effects do not go away or are severe, or if you experience other side effects.